11/8/2022

 Ken Shields

-So at the end of the day, do you expect that 23 revenues to be up over 23 revenues given the downtown of the experience?
+So at the end of the day, do you expect 23 revenues to be up over 23 revenues given the downtown that we experienced this year?

 speaker

-Yes, I would say that the revenue uptake in revenues as a result of the power plant contribution.
-We will, however, we are expecting to see some net earnings impact from this interruption claim on the power plant in 2022.
+Yes, I would say that we would. see a revenue uptake in revenues as a result of the power plant contribution.
+We will, however, we are expecting to see some net earnings impact from a business interruption claim on the power plant in 2022.

 speaker